 Workshops are more interactive than the others since both tutors and learners communicate.

 Conferences operate in a consultative fashion with a two-way communication road.
-All participants are obligated to offer their opinions on the particular topic, and a resolution is established towards the end.
+All participants must offer their opinions on the topic, and a resolution is established.

 4. Role of Speaker